 4.3.1 Service Description

 Vocational evaluation is an assessment of an individual's work and training background, general functional capacities, and social and/or behavioral characteristics.
 The vocational evaluation must contain a detailed description of the customer's behaviors and must describe any implications for the workplace.
 The evaluation must be designed to determine the customer's present and future vocational potential.
 The evaluation also must include an assessment of the customer's employment-related strengths and limitations.
+Vocational evaluations cannot be conducted remotely.
+When the Centers for Disease Control and Prevention (CDC), federal, state, and/or local governments issue health and safety protocols, such as social distancing, Vocational Evaluation services may be provided using alternate methods only with a VR director approved VR3472, Contracted Service Modification Request.

+The VR3472 must include:

+how the service will be delivered:

+in person;

+following health and safety protocols; and

+meeting the customers individual needs,

+justification for need of the service; and

+verification the customer has agreed to participate in the services as described above.

 The evaluation must:

 be conducted by the vocational evaluator;